 “That situation is one of the reasons why this law is in place,” said Victor Revill.
 “If her brother was saving her from her kidnapper or her rapist and then kidnapper is trying to fight her brother, in her situation you have the right to defend yourself and you have the right to defend the other person as well.”

 All she needed to do is win a Stand Your Ground hearing and all charges against her would be dismissed, but that’s the problem.

 Brittany Smith got the hearing but lost.

-On February 3, 2020, Judge Jennifer Holt denied the Brittany Smith protection under Alabama’s Stand Your Ground law.
+On February 3, 2020, Judge Jenifer Holt denied the Brittany Smith protection under Alabama’s Stand Your Ground law.

 The decision came after Brittany testified in an emotional hearing last month that Todd raped her, threatened to kill her and her family, and “was fixing to kill my brother,” Chris McCallie, by choking him in a headlock.
 Jackson County District Attorney Jason Pierce, who has fought for two years to win a murder conviction, argued that Todd was the victim and not a threat to Brittany and Chris.